Carabouille/Alarm_Clock_dawn_simulator/README.md

 - Buttons PCB
 - Battery

-You can see two footprint for a switch, if you wish to switch off the main power supply or just the battery power supply (!YOU NEED TO PLACE IT ! else the circuit is open)
+You can see two footprint for a switch (SW3 & SW4), if you wish to switch off the main power supply or just the battery power supply (!YOU NEED TO PLACE IT ! else the circuit is open)

 And after having done the wiring diagram, it's time to root all the components between them!